nec-research/agentquest/README.md

 - [How to Use an LLM Agent?](#how-to-use-an-llm-agent)

-# TODO comment `data` folder moved under `agentquest` to avoid absolute paths

 ## Structure of This Repo
 This repo is organized as follows:
 - `agentquest` folder.
 It contains the main libraries and drivers needed to run and evaluate the benchmarks
 - `benchmarks` folder.
 It contains the documentation, the python requirements and the installation script (`setup.sh`) of each benchmark
-- `data` folder.
-It contains the instances of each benchmark (e.g., games or tasks)
 - `examples` folder.
 It contains one instance of each benchmark callable from command line or jupyter notebook.
 - `agents` folder.
 It contains examples on how to implement LLM agents through different frameworks testing one benchmark.

 ## Prerequisites